Back To Search Results

 Complications

-Complications of urge urinary incontinence can be related to the disease process itself and also to the medications and surgical procedures.[29]
+Complications of urge urinary incontinence can be related to the disease process and the medications and surgical procedures.[29]
 Complications of chronic urinary incontinence include:

-• Skin problems, including dermatitis, rashes, and bedsores from prolonged periods of wet skin
+• Skin conditions, including dermatitis, rashes, and bedsores from prolonged periods of wet skin

 • Recurrent urinary tract infections